Arnaud290/OC_P12/README.md

         - GET: http://127.0.0.1:8000/client/

             Authentication required
-            Commercial access:  Returns the list of clients to which the commercial is linked Support Access:     Returns the list of clients to which support has a related event Admin access :      Returns the list of clients
+            Commercial access:  Returns the list of clients Support Access:     Returns the list of clients Admin access :      Returns the list of clients

         - GET: http://127.0.0.1:8000/client/{client_id}/

             Authentication required
-            Commercial access:  Returns the client informations if the commercial user is linked Support Access:     Returns the client informations if the support user is linked by an event Admin access :      Returns the client informations
+            Commercial access:  Returns the client informations only if the commercial user is linked Support Access:     Returns the client informations only if the support user is linked Admin access :      Returns the client informations

         - POST http://127.0.0.1:8000/client/